HappyKn1ght/freecodecamp-python-journey/README.md

 * Master foundational logic, data types, and syntax structures in Python.
 * Implement production-ready workflows using the command line interface (CLI) for version control.
 * Learn to write clean, self-documenting code.

+## ⚖️ License & Academic Disclaimer

+This repository is licensed under the **MIT License**.
+You are free to review, use, and learn from the code labs and workshops.

+⚠️ **CRITICAL NOTE ON ACADEMIC HONESTY:**
+The 5 main Certification Projects contained in this repository are for **demonstration and portfolio purposes only**.
+Copying this code directly to submit for your own freeCodeCamp account violates the **freeCodeCamp Academic Honesty Policy** and will result in the permanent suspension of both of our accounts.
+Please write your own solutions!